-On October 24, 2020, the UN Treaty on the Prohibition of Nuclear Weapons (TPNW) reached the required 50 states parties for its entry into force, after Honduras ratified just one day after Jamaica and Nauru submitted their ratifications.
-The treaty will enter into force on January 22, 2021, instituting a ban on nuclear weapons, 75 years after their first use.
+On October 24, 2020, the UN Treaty on the Prohibition of Nuclear Weapons (the Treaty) reached the required 50 states parties for its entry into force, after Honduras ratified it just one day after Jamaica and Nauru submitted their ratifications.
+The Treaty will enter into force on January 22, 2021, instituting a ban on nuclear weapons, 75 years after their first use.

 Malaysia has become the 46th nation to ratify the Treaty on the Prohibition of Nuclear Weapons.
 Foreign Minister, Hishammuddin Hussein, signed the instrument of ratification on behalf of Malaysia on 30 September 2020.
 It was deposited with the United Nations later that day.
 Just four more ratifications are now needed to bring the treaty into force.